unartig/sepsis_osc/typst/main.typ

 For the cohort extraction and SOFA calculation I use @ricu and @yaib.
 The nice thing is we could interpret larger SOFA scores (> 3) as the vulnerable state introduced by @osc2.
-Increases in SOFA score $>=$ could then be used as definition for sepsis.
+Increases in SOFA score $>=2$ could then be used as definition for sepsis.

+#TODO[mapping not really clear, which metrics correspond to sofa/infection]
+#TODO[YAIB @yaib and other resources care about the "onset" of infection and sepsis @moor_review.
+For sepsis this isn't really problematic since we could use the "state transitions" as indicators.
+But for the suspected infection it is problematic, maybe use si_upr and si_lwr provided by @ricu (https://eth-mds.github.io/ricu/reference/label_si.html).
+These would be 48h - SI - 24h adapted from @sep3_assessment, maybe a bit too much.]

 = Introduction